ezefranca/check-permissions/.github/README.md

 ## Overview

-The **permissions-scan** is a Swift-based command line application designed to scan `Info.plist` files in a specified directory and report the permissions requested by each file.
+The **check-permissions** is a Swift-based command line application designed to scan `Info.plist` files in a specified directory and report the permissions requested by each file.
 This tool is particularly useful for developers working with iOS projects, as it helps ensure that the necessary permissions are properly declared in the project directory.

 ## Features